 The Academy currently participates in the State Foundation Program through the Ohio Department of Education.
-Revenue from this program is recognized as operating revenue in the accounting period in which they are earned, essentially the same as the fiscal year.
+Revenue from this program is recognized as operating revenue in the accounting period in which it is earned, essentially the same as the fiscal year.

 Grants and entitlements are recognized as non-operating revenues in the accounting period in which all eligibility requirements have been met.
 Eligibility includes timing requirements, which specify the year when the resources are required to be used or the fiscal year when use is first permitted; matching requirements, in which the Academy must provide local resources to be used for a specified purpose; and expenditure requirements, in which the resources are provided to the Academy on a reimbursement basis.
-Federal and State grant revenue for the period August 23, 2005 through June 30, 2006 received by the Academy was \$5,573.
+Federal and State grant revenue for the fiscal year ending June 30, 2007 received by the Academy was \$4,492.